Trolling: In other languages

 In Chinese, trolling is referred to as bái mù (白目 (white eye)), which can be straightforwardly explained as "eyes without pupils", in the sense that while the pupil of the eye is used for vision, the white section of the eye cannot see, and trolling involves blindly talking nonsense over the Internet, having total disregard to sensitivities or being oblivious to the situation at hand, akin to having eyes without pupils.
 An alternative term is bái làn (白爛 (white rot)), which describes a post completely nonsensical and full of folly made to upset others, and derives from a Taiwanese slang term for the male genitalia, where genitalia that is pale white in color represents that someone is young, and thus foolish.
 Both terms originate from Taiwan, and are also used in Hong Kong and mainland China.
 Another term, xiǎo bái (小白 (little white)), is a derogatory term for both bái mù and bái làn that is used on anonymous posting Internet forums.
 Another common term for a troll used in mainland China is pēn zi (噴子 (sprayer, spurter)).

-In Hebrew the word טרול refers both to internet trolls, who engage in disruptive behavior on social media and online platforms, or to the mythical creatures similar to trolls found in European mythology.
-The word is also inflected into a verb form, להטריל, which means to engage in trolling behavior on the internet or social media.
+In Hebrew the word טרול trol refers both to internet trolls, who engage in disruptive behavior on social media and online platforms, or to the mythical creatures similar to trolls found in European mythology.
+The word is also inflected into a verb form, להטריל lehatril, which means to engage in trolling behavior on the internet or social media.

 In Icelandic, þurs (a thurs) or tröll (a troll) may refer to trolls, the verbs þursa (to troll) or þursast (to be trolling, to troll about) may be used.